Nominators are urged to read the following guidelines carefully when preparing a nomination. For more information

 The Nomination Was Not Submitted Via the Online Nomination System.
 How Should I Submit My Nomination Package or Letter of Endorsement?

-The complete nomination package or signed ONE PAGE letter of endorsement may be mailed to AIAA Honors and Awards, 1801 Alexander Bell Drive, Suite 500, Reston, VA 20191; however they must reach AIAA on or prior to the nomination cycle deadline.
+The complete nomination package or signed ONE PAGE letter of endorsement may be mailed to AIAA Honors and Awards, 12700 Sunrise Valley Drive, Suite 200, Reston, VA 20191; however they must reach AIAA on or prior to the nomination cycle deadline.
 To expedite, the nomination package or signed letter of endorsement may be emailed to AIAA Honors and Awards or faxed to 703.264.7551.